tatianegercina/FinTech/02-Homework/19-Blockchain-Python/Instructions/README.md

   or one of the `node` keystore files.

-- Send a transaction from the pre-funded address within the wallet to another, then copy the `txid` into MyCrypto's TX Status, and screenshot the successful transaction like so:
+- Send a transaction from the pre-funded address within the wallet to another, then copy the `txid` into MyCrypto's TX Status, and screenshot the successful transaction, like so:

 ![eth-test](Images/eth-test.png)